 - If you’re automatically enrolled you can ‘opt out’ (leave KiwiSaver), but only between two and eight weeks of starting the job.
 Once you join you must contribute for at least 12 months.
-After being a KiwiSaver member for 12 months you can take a break from saving (called a ‘contributions holiday’) or carry on.
+After being a KiwiSaver member for 12 months you can take a break from saving (called a ‘savings suspension') or carry on.

 If you're self-employed or not working, you can contribute directly to your KiwiSaver investment provider.
-These are called voluntary contributions, and anyone who is self-employed or not working is usually well-served by contributing at least $1,043 each year to obtain the annual member tax credit, described below.
+These are called voluntary contributions, and anyone who is self-employed or not working is usually well-served by contributing at least $1,043 each year to obtain the annual government contribution, described below.

 Why join KiwiSaver?
 What are the advantages?

 KiwiSaver is a hassle-free way to regularly invest, and several great benefits make KiwiSaver a ‘must-have’ component of any wealth creation plan.
 The key benefits are:

 - Annual government contribution of up to $521 per year, subject to member contributions

 - You can withdraw your funds to put toward the purchase of a first home, subject to conditions

 - If you’re employed, your contributions come out of your pay before you see them, making investing easy